 Best for: Collecting user feedback

-Why we like this website optimization tool: While quantitative data is valuable for any data-driven strategy, you don't want to rely on it alone.
+Feedback is the lifeblood of the optimization process.
+I’m sure you’ve noticed that theme throughout this article.
+While quantitative data is valuable for any data-driven strategy, I believe you can’t rely on numbers alone.
 Anecdotes from customers can improve your website optimization.

 6. Lucidchart